julienLombard/blog-mvc/README.md

 Generating autoload files
 ```

-All libraries will then be automatically installed in the `vendor` folder.
+All libraries andd autoload file will then be automatically installed in the `vendor` folder.

 ## Step-2 : Configure Database